WhyNotHugo/caffeine-ng/README.md

 -------------------

-* Either a screensaver that implements the org.freedesktop.ScreenSaver API (this includes KDE, amongst others) API, gnome-screensaver, XSS and/or DPMS.
+* Either a screensaver that implements the org.freedesktop.ScreenSaver API (this includes KDE, amongst others) API, gnome-screensaver, XSS and/or DPMS, xautolock.

 * Python 3